 - Warm the milk in the microwave for 20 to 30 seconds, until it is warm, between 105°F and 115°F.

 - Add the warm milk to the dry ingredients, and mix with a large spoon for 1 minute.
 (It will still be quite dry).
-Set aside.

-- Add the melted butter and whisked egg to the dough, and mix until a sticky dough starts to form, after about 1 minute.
+- In a small bowl, whisk the egg.
+Add the melted butter and whisked egg to the dough, and mix until a sticky dough starts to form, after about 1 minute.

 - Lightly flour a work surface and knead the dough by hand for a full 5 minutes, until it is smooth and elastic.
-(The dough will be really sticky at first.
-But after a couple minutes of kneading, it will become more smooth and easier to knead).

 - Line a 9-inch by 13-inch baking sheet (also called a quarter sheet) with parchment paper or a silicone baking mat.
 Alternatively, you can use a 9x13 baking dish.